 Lynn’s passion for restorative justice has led her to the Chair position of the Pikes Peak Restorative Justice Council where she received the John Gallagher Restorative Justice Volunteer of the Year Award because of her work as a trained facilitator of victim offender conferences, for the Manitou Springs Restorative Justice Council and the Youth Transformation Center.
 Lynn is also a silk painting artist affiliated with Commonwheel Artists in Manitou Springs and has begun botanical illustrations.
 She recently won an award for her painting of a columbine.

-Throughout our 22 year marriage, we have shared our love of the mountains, particularly hiking the local trails, rafting the rivers, backpacking the “fourteeners”, running annual marathons on Pikes Peak, skiing in Summit County and most recently, in Winter Park.
-Some of our special memories were acquired during backpacking trips to the Grand Tetons, the Swiss Alps, Alaska, and the Grand Canyon.
+Throughout our 22 year marriage, we have shared our love of the mountains, particularly hiking the local trails, rafting the rivers, backpacking the “fourteeners,” running annual marathons on Pikes Peak, skiing in Summit County and most recently, in Winter Park.
+Some of our most special memories were acquired during backpacking trips to the Grand Tetons, the Swiss Alps, Alaska, and the Grand Canyon.

 Some of my most rewarding experiences were as a board member and board chair for Workout, Ltd. A local juvenile justice program, Workout found jobs for young people with legal troubles and returned 80% of the teens wages to their victims.
 Using hard work as a teaching tool, Workout helped more than 10,000 kids and returned $2 million to our community over 30 years.
-The re-arrest rate for these kids has been less than 7%.
+The recidivism rate for these kids has been less than 7%.

 I am a concerned citizen with a passion for our community and a desire for public service.
 Far from a professional politician, I subscribe to Thomas Jefferson’s view of “citizen public servants” bringing their real-world experience to a public office for the benefit of the community.
 That is the spirit in which I serve the people of Colorado.